 BAO was awarded a Bib Gourmand in 2016.

-Bubbledogs, located in Fitzrovia, was opened by husband and wife team James Knappett and Sandia Chang (both previously at Noma and Per Se).
+Bubbledogs, located in Fitzrovia, is run by husband and wife team James Knappett and Sandia Chang (both previously at Noma and Per Se).

 Located in the heart of London’s Marylebone Village, Trishna delivers a contemporary taste of south west Indian coastal cuisine, whilst also offering a wine list focused on emerging regions and fine wines.